Ron DeSantis may finish the K-12 education transformation that Jeb Bush started

 “They give a parent the ability to customize a child’s education to a greater degree,” Kirtley said.

-Additionally, Americans for Prosperity, a libertarian advocacy group affiliated with billionaires David and Charles Koch, is launching a TV ad Monday aimed at persuading lawmakers in Tallahassee to pass universal vouchers this session.
+Additionally, Americans for Prosperity, a libertarian advocacy group affiliated with billionaire Charles Koch, is set to launch a TV ad Monday aimed at convincing lawmakers in Tallahassee to pass universal vouchers this session.

 Although both DeSantis’ and the Senate’s plans fall far short of advocating for universal vouchers, their suggestion that money from the state’s general revenue be used for a new category of vouchers opens the door, legally and politically, for that to be in Florida’s future.